Skip to Content (press ENTER)

 Chief Resident Physician

-HC Rhim, MD, MPH, is a resident physician at Spaulding Rehabilitation Hospital/Harvard Medical School, where he is currently serving as chief resident.
+HC Rhim, MD, MPH, is a Sports Medicine Fellow at Spaulding Rehabilitation Hospital/Harvard Medical School, where he previously completed his residency in Physical Medicine and Rehabilitation and served as chief resident.
 He earned a major in Human Biology and a minor in Exercise Science at Cornell University, graduating with high distinction.
 He then returned to his home country, South Korea, to pursue medical education at Korea University College of Medicine.
 Before starting his residency, Dr. Rhim attended the Harvard T.H.
 Chan School of Public Health, where he obtained a Master of Public Health with a concentration in Quantitative Methods.
 His current research focuses on the epidemiology of musculoskeletal injuries and the outcomes following non-surgical interventions for such injuries.

 Published Research